1. Home

 My electric bill is $290/mo

-Solar panels can increase the value of your home, and there is some evidence that homes with solar sell faster than those without.
-In general, it can be a smooth process if you understand both the benefits and the challenges of selling a house with solar panels.
+Solar panels can increase the value of your home, and there is some evidence homes with solar sell faster than those without.
+In general, it can be a smooth process if you understand the benefits and the challenges of selling a house with solar panels.

-• Lower maintenance: Relieve buyer concerns by sharing that solar panel cleaning isn’t that complex, and when needed, it’s often handled by the solar panel installer.
+• Low maintenance: Relieve buyer concerns by sharing that solar panel cleaning isn’t that complex, and when needed, it’s often handled by the solar panel installer.
 Moreover, solar power systems are designed to withstand the elements so they won’t damage easily.

 • Financial perks: Solar panels can lower monthly energy bills, especially if the homebuyer uses less electricity than the system generates.